FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 statement will terminate after it is established that its first operand, `<Edit field="ParticipationRate" operator="NX"/>`, is true.
-The "AND" statement that follows is never evaluated -- which is a good result since, if we had attempted to evaluate it, it is quite possible that a "Null Reference" error would occur.)
+The "AND" statement that follows is never evaluated -- which is a good result since, if one attempts to evaluate it, it is quite possible that a "Null Reference" error would occur.)
 That being the case, it is important that XML parsing or binding libraries maintain the order of the elements as they appear; otherwise unexpected results may occur.

 The logical operator XOR can also have more than two operands.
-As a convention we define XOR as "one and only one", which means it evaluates to "true" when one and only one of its operands is true.
+As a convention, XOR is defined as "one and only one", which means it evaluates to "true" when one and only one of its operands is true.
 If none or more than one of its operands is true then XOR is false.
 Short-circuit evaluation cannot be applied to XOR.

-The "field" attribute of an Edit element is not restricted to strategy parameters.
-Standard order tags (those not described in a FIXatdl instance but nevertheless are required tags of order, cancel and cancel/replace messages) may also be used to create Boolean expressions.
+The "field" attribute of an `Edit` element is not restricted to strategy parameters.
+Standard order tags (those not described in a FIXatdl&reg;
+instance but nevertheless are required tags of order, cancel and cancel/replace messages) may also be used to create Boolean expressions.

 For example:

 ```xml